 Learn how to draw a great looking Fallen Angel with easy, step-by-step drawing instructions, and video tutorial.
-You can now easily create a beautiful Fallen Angel drawing.

 "And the angels which kept not their first estate, but left their own habitation, he hath reserved in everlasting chains under darkness unto the judgment of the great day."

 Angels are defined as "any benevolent...spiritual being that mediates between the transcendent and temporal realms."